Nagendra1997/mesibo-documentation/mesibo-modules.md

 You need to provide the callback functions with the same prototype while initializing the module: ie; same number of arguments, data types of arguments and return type.
 All function prototypes are found in the file [module.h]().

-There are two important observations for all call back functions:
-- Mesibo Module Structure pointer: All callback functions include `the mesibo_module_t` structure pointer as the first argument
+### Pass and consume mechanism
-- Pass or Consume mechanism according to return value: Each function returns an integer value which is defined in the file [module.h]()
+Pass or Consume mechanism is followed according to return value of the function: Each function returns an integer value which is defined in the file [module.h]()
 `MESIBO_RESULT_PASS` pass the data as it is and the recipient is notified
 `MESIBO_RESULT_CONSUMED` where the data is consumed and the recipient is not notified of this data